thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.ViewTransitions/README.md

 [![NuGet Downloads (official NuGet)](https://img.shields.io/nuget/dt/Thinktecture.Blazor.ViewTransitions?label=NuGet%20Downloads)](https://www.nuget.org/packages/Thinktecture.Blazor.ViewTransitions/)

 ## Introduction
-This package should help you to use the ViewTransition API in your Blazor application.
-The package contains two ways to use the ViewTransition API.
+This package should help you to use the View Transition API in your Blazor application.
+The package contains two ways to use the View Transition API.
 If you want to know how the View Transition API works look [here](https://drafts.csswg.org/css-view-transitions/#viewtransition).

 https://github.com/thinktecture/Thinktecture.Blazor/assets/16818441/5a56379d-5e82-4f4c-a228-e8f2a6598254